lumixus1/AC-Typer/README.md

 # AC-Typer
-If you're tired of typing all your Nook Codes manually, I got you!
+If you're tired of typing all your Nook Codes manually, I got you.
 AC Typer does it for you - just run the program, enter your code, and it will type it out automatically.

 How to Use